 This course prepares the student to function as a practical nurse who is capable of assuming a leadership role.
-It incorporates employment-seeking skills, legal implications, continuing education and nursing organizations into the graduates' background.
+It incorporates employment-seeking skills, legal implications, continuing education and nursing organizations into the graduates' background, as well as preparation for successful completion of licensing exam.